Berlin Secession: A national influence

 The Berlin Secession was extremely successful after the incident at the Saint Louis International Exposition.
 The recognition they developed for themselves allowed their influence over German art to increase, bringing the term 'German Impressionism' into use.
 This was the style that was most closely associated with the Secession.
 It also allowed the middle class of Berlin to get a foothold into German art, as the liberal ideals of the movement opened doors for those of a lower class to learn new vocations within the art world.
 Even those who opposed the viewpoint of the Secession members benefited from their existence.
 Art created in opposition to the movement also had its own brand of popularity.

 However, that being said, the Berlin Secession capitalized well on the division between perspectives.
 The most popular artists at the time were almost all associated with art that didn't fit in the traditional mold of the academy.
-The power in the Secession was the fact that it allowed multiple styles to exist in the same space- unlike the academy, which demanded only one to be adhered to.
+The power in the Secession was that it allowed multiple styles to exist in the same space- unlike the academy, which demanded only one to be adhered to.
 Journals like Die Kunsthalle, that wrote in opposition to the Secession, went out of business.

 The Emperor, up until this point, had either let the Secession work as it will, or mildly supported it.
 He viewed change as a good thing, and it had been politically beneficial for him to allow it to develop.
 Nonetheless, he constantly attempted to interfere with matters like the jury of the salon, which caused conflicts in the art community.
 While having little power in many aspects of the governing of an autocratic society, the Emperor did have some influence in the cultural sphere.
 This made him an important factor in the Secession's public and financial success.